RohanMenon/LipShiFT/README.md

 # LipShiFT: A Certifiably Robust Shift-based Vision Transformer

 This repository provides the implementation of our certifiably robust vision transformer.
-The code presented here is part of a paper submitted to the AAAI 2025 Conference.
+The code presented here is part of a paper accepted to the ICLR 2025 Workshop (VerifAI).

 The codebase is adapted from the work on LiResNet ([NeurIPS 2023](https://arxiv.org/abs/2301.12549)) and CHORD-LiResNet ([ICLR 2024](https://openreview.net/forum?id=qz3mcn99cu))